eXascaleInfolab/PyExPool/README.md

 		False  - crossnodes
 		True  - sequential

-		For two hardware threads per a physical CPU core, where secondary hw threads are taken in brackets:
+		For two hardware threads per a physical CPU core, where secondary HW threads are taken in brackets:
 		Crossnodes enumeration, often used for the server CPUs NUMA node0 CPU(s):     0,2(,4,6)